The tyre industry’s role in advancing Connected & Automated Driving

 Using the tyre industry’s proprietary knowledge, sensory data input and vehicle-to-vehicle communications, freight platoons can optimise their inter-vehicle distance, optimising fuel consumption while maximising safety.
 The data can also ensure the correct safe braking distance for the actual weather and road surface conditions according to the specifications and real-time performances of each tyre, saving lives.

-In this regard, ETRMA has issued one more Press Release, on the 21 September 2021, calling for the European Commission to publish an ambitious legislative proposal on access to in-vehicle data.
+In this regard, ETRMA’ position is summarised in the “Tyre industry position on in-vehicle data access” document, calling for the European Commission to publish an ambitious legislative proposal on access to in-vehicle data.

 After having participated to the “Access to in-vehicle data” Workshop organised by the EU Commission, the European Tyre & Rubber Manufacturers’ Association expects the European Commission to publish a legislative proposal on access to in-vehicle data within the first quarter of 2022.
 This would create fair and secure in-vehicle data access that will enable a level playing field for all automotive stakeholders.